george-asiedu/ELS-Server/security_best_practices_report.md

 **Status:** Not migrated in this change.
 The API continues to use explicit Authorization bearer headers, so cookie-based CSRF controls are not applicable.
+Vercel now sends a restrictive CSP in `vercel.json`, which narrows script execution, but a same-origin script injection could still read localStorage.
-The API CSP does not protect the separately hosted SPA; configure a restrictive CSP at the frontend host and consider moving to HttpOnly-cookie sessions with an explicit CSRF/origin design as a separately coordinated auth migration.
+Consider HttpOnly-cookie sessions with an explicit CSRF/origin design as a separately coordinated auth migration.

 ### SEC-07 — Medium — Proxy and deployment controls are not represented here

-**Evidence:** No trusted proxy topology, frontend hosting headers, WAF, TLS termination, or production Redis configuration is defined in these app repos.
+**Location:** `src/config/env.config.ts`, `src/app.ts`, Vercel `vercel.json`.

+**Evidence:** Render's proxy chain, deployment environment values, WAF and service controls are configured outside the code repositories.

-**Remediation:** Added `TRUST_PROXY_HOPS` (default 0) so production can trust only the configured proxy chain.
-Enforce HTTPS and frontend CSP at the edge, and set `REDIS_URL` for multi-instance rate-limit enforcement.
+**Remediation:** Added `TRUST_PROXY_HOPS` (default 0); deployment notes now specify the Render setting.
+The Vercel CSP is in `vercel.json`; the existing `REDIS_URL` enables shared limits.
 See `SECURITY.md`.

+### SEC-08 — Medium — New-device sign-ins had no user email alert

+**Location:** `src/auth/sessionService.ts`, `src/auth/loginDevice.ts`,
+`src/notifications/registry.ts`, `src/notifications/templates/auth.ts`.

+**Evidence:** `notifications/README.md` listed `AUTH_LOGIN_ALERT` as deferred
+because no device-audit flow existed.

+**Remediation:** The frontend sends a persistent random browser ID.
+The first recognized device is registered silently; each later browser receives one escaped, idempotent alert with reported browser, IP, and UTC timestamp.
+The same browser does not receive repeat alerts.
+API clients fall back to a UA/IP fingerprint, which may treat a network change as a new device.

 ## Verification

-Attempted `npm run build`; Node could not start under the workspace filesystem permissions (`EPERM` while resolving `C:\Users\gasie`).
-Prisma schema/client generation and TypeScript compilation therefore could not be completed here.
+- Prisma Client generation completed and server TypeScript check passed.
+- Frontend TypeScript build check passed; `vercel.json` parsed successfully.
+- Vite production bundling could not read the workspace's parent directory (`Access is denied` from esbuild).
+The server package build script invokes Yarn, which is not installed in this environment.
-No live database migration or payment integration was run.
+- No live database migration or payment integration was run.